Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: A generator of K3 for a particular field

 For an imaginary quadratic field $ k = \Q(\sqrt{-d})$, with ring of integers $\O$, Browkin \cite{browkin} has identified conditions under which the order $|K_2 (\O)|$ is divisible by either $2$ or $3$ (for example, he shows that $|K_2 (\O)|$ is divisible by $3$ if $d\equiv 3 \mod 9$).

 Moreover, all of the coefficients in the linear combination $ \bgeo $ that occurs in Theorem \ref{mthm}(i) are divisible by~$2$ if $ k $ is not equal to either $ \k -1 $ of $ \k -2 $.
 In addition, if $ k $ is also not equal to $ \k -3 $, then whilst Remark~\ref{tworemark} shows that at least one of the coefficients in $ \bgeo $ is not divisible by~$3$ one finds, in practice, that most of these coefficients are divisible by $3$.

 For these reasons, it can be relatively easy to divide $ \bgeo $ by either $2$ or $3$.
-However, no such arguments work when considering division by primes larger than $3$ and this always requires considerably more work.
+But no such arguments work for division by primes larger than $3$ and this requires considerably more work.

-It follows that if one uses the approach of \S\ref{first app section}, then any attempt to obtain a solution $\b$ in $ \Bbar k $, to the equation $ |K_2(\O)| \cdot\b = \bgeo $, or equivalently (taking advantage of Remark \ref{mpropnew}) to the equation $ 2|K_2(\O)| \cdot\b = 2\bgeo $, in order to obtain a generator of $ \BB k {} $ is likely to be much more difficult when $ |K_2(\O)| $ is divisible by a prime larger than~$3$.
-This observation motivates us to discuss in some detail the field $\k -303 $.
+It follows that if one uses the approach of \S\ref{first app section}, then any attempt to obtain a solution $\b$ in~$ \Bbar k $ to the equation $ |K_2(\O)| \cdot\b = \bgeo $, or equivalently (taking advantage of Remark \ref{mpropnew}) to the equation $ 2|K_2(\O)| \cdot\b = 2\bgeo $, in order to find a generator of $ \BB k {} $, is likely to be much more difficult when $ |K_2(\O)| $ is divisible by a prime larger than~$3$.